iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 ## Set up an access token

 Iterative Studio uses access tokens to authorize [DVCLive] to send live updates to the metrics and plots.
-You can generate a Studio access token from your user profile page.
+You can generate (and delete) an access token from your user profile page.

-The option to delete the access token is also available when you change your password (resetting all your access credentials at once).
+The option to delete the access token is also available when you change your password, so that you can reset all your access credentials at once.
 This is handy if you suspect that your account security may have been compromised.

 ## Configure your model training job